chipbell4/chipbell4.github.io/_posts/2022-05-01-using-generators-to-split-work.md

 ```

 There are infinite integers, so this "list" is technically infinite too (ignoring integer overflow).
+Callers could call `squares()` to start getting squared integers and stop calling the generator when they've "had enough".

 ### "Un-paginating" API Responses
 Some APIs will return results in "pages" in cases where returning _everything_ would be too large of a response.